MolarVerse/PQ/docs/sphinx/src/userGuide/inputFile.rst

     density = {double} kgL⁻¹

-With the :code:`density` keyword the box dimension of the system can be inferred from the total mass of the simulation box.
+With the ``density`` keyword the box dimension of the system can be inferred from the total mass of the simulation box.

 ..
 Note::
     This keyword implies that the simulation box has cubic shape.
-Furthermore, the :code:`density` keyword will be ignored if in the start file of a simulation any box information is given.
+Furthermore, the ``density`` keyword will be ignored if in the start file of a simulation any box information is given.

 RCoulomb
 ========